 - Cajun Bride: Venus & Mars Collide

 Janet Forest Lococo: Cajun Humor by a Real Cajun Woman Janet Foret Lococo, is a 100% pure Cajun, born, reared and still residing on the banks of Bayou.
 Always a good storyteller, she has succeeded in humorously describing her life and her experiences as a Cajun.
-She is delightfully funny about real life collisions she experienced during forty-four years of marriage.
-She fulfills her dream and attest to her fierce pride in her Cajun heritage.
+She is delightfully funny about real-life collisions she experienced during forty-four years of marriage.
+She fulfills her dream and attests to her fierce pride in her Cajun heritage.

-A Cajun is not the same as a Creole, who may also be a French speaking Louisianian.
-At the time Acadians settled in Louisiana, the word Creole referred to people born in the French colony of Louisiana, not immigrants from another land.
-Today, Creole usually refers to the black French speaking culture of Louisiana.
-Creoles had a strong influence on the Cajuns that migrated here, especially when it comes to food, music and architecture.
+A Cajun is not the same as a Creole, who may also be a French-speaking Louisianian.
+When Acadians settled in Louisiana, Creole referred to people born in the French colony of Louisiana, not immigrants from another land.
+Today, Creole usually refers to the black French-speaking culture of Louisiana.
+Creoles strongly influenced the Cajuns that migrated here, especially regarding food, music, and architecture.

-The earliest Cajuns hunted, trapped, and fished for food as they lived off the land and learned many of their survival skills from the local Indians.
-The Cajuns lived a very simple, but rich life.
+The earliest Cajuns hunted, trapped, and fished for food as they lived off the land and learned many survival skills from the local Indians.
+The Cajuns lived an effortless but rich life.

-In spite of the fact that the early Cajuns had a difficult time adjusting to the warm and humid Louisiana climate in comparison to that of Acadia, they began to farm crops.
+In spite of the fact that the early Cajuns had difficulty adjusting to the warm and humid Louisiana climate compared to that of Acadia, they began to farm crops.
 Some of them were experienced pork and beef ranchers in their native Acadia.

 According to the 1990 census, 35% – 45% of the inhabitants of Lafourche Parish are of Cajun ancestry.
 Mais yah!
 Dat’s true!

 Books by Janet Forest Lococo